maintainer-org/maintainer/README.md

 [![Build Status](https://travis-ci.org/gaocegege/maintainer.svg?branch=master)](https://travis-ci.org/gaocegege/maintainer)
 [![](https://img.shields.io/badge/docker-supported-blue.svg)](https://hub.docker.com/r/gaocegege/maintainer/)

-Help you to be a qualified maintainer :)
+:octocat: :man_technologist: Help you to be a qualified maintainer :)

 Maintainer is a CLI app which helps you to generate AUTHORS, CHANGELOG.md, CONTRIBUTING.md and so on based on the repository in GitHub.
 It makes your repository more contributor-friendly.